Finding Calm in Chaos: Let Chill-Step Heal your Soul (Cheer Up!)

 It’s Latin hour on this post.
 Throw back a few cervezas, or even some tequila, and let loose.

-For this track I have three separate shoutouts.
-First off, my parents, as apparently when I was young I was babysat by Hispanic babysitters and all my life I have always been particular to Hispanic and Mexican culture.
-This led to my learning of un poco de español, I’d know more if I ever actually stopped ghosting the green owl from Duolingo.
+For this track I have to give a couple shoutouts.
+First off, to my parents, as apparently when I was young, I was babysat by Hispanic babysitters.
+I have a feeling its why most of my life, I have always been particular to Latino culture.
+This led to my learning of un poco de español, in college, and eventually romantic relationships with Spanish speaking partners.
+I now consider myself, “semi-fluid”, it depends on the country the speaker is from.

-I also think it’s what’s led to my recent liking of Bad Bunny, J Balvin and several other Spanish artists.
-Lastly, I have to shoutout my gym.
+Lastly, I also have to shoutout my gym.
 My local Crunch gym literally is a club.
-Every time I go in they are bumping some of the best hip-hop, electronic and reggaeton I’ve ever heard.
-My Google “What is This Song?” button is worn out from all the tunes I’ve searched while working out.
+Every time I go in, they are bumping some of the best hip-hop, electronic and reggaeton I’ve ever heard.
+My Google “What is This Song?” button is practically broken from all the tunes I’ve searched while working out.

 All this is a long ass way to say, Pakata = muy duro.